muSpectre/muGrid/doc/dev-docs/source/OrganisationOfCode.rst

 On top of *µ*\Grid the library *µ*\FFT provides an uniform interface for multiple FFT implementations.

-And finally *µ*\Spectre itself makes use of the two lower-level libraries and defines all the abstractions and classes do define material behaviours and to solve mechanics problems.
+And finally *µ*\Spectre itself makes use of the two lower-level libraries and defines all the abstractions and classes to define material behaviours and to solve mechanics problems.

 .. toctree::